 A little refresher, according to the dictionary an archetype is defined as

 “a collectively inherited unconscious idea, pattern of thought, or image, universally present in individual psyches.”

 Carl Jung developed his archetypes to better understand and illustrate what it is that subconsciously drives and motivates us.
 Over time his archetypes found their way into literary analysis, art critique, dream psychology, and yes, marketing and branding.

 Margaret Mark and Carol S. Pearson in 2001 introduced Jung’s archetypes to the marketing world in their book “The Hero and the Outlaw.”
 Using Jung’s theory, they listed 12 archetypes that are now widely used for marketing and branding

 The overview of the archetypes is often presented in a circular fashion, see below.
 The outer ring names the archetype, the middle ring states the dominant personality trait and the inner ring describes a connecting theme.

 Each archetype has its own set of values and personality traits associated with it.
-Below is a quick summarization.
+Below is a quick summary.